chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 11. **Dividend Adjustments**: Dividend adjustments refer to modifications in the cost basis of stocks based on dividend payments that affect the stock's value.
 For example, if a stock pays dividends, the cost basis may be adjusted to account for return of capital, which effectively reduces the taxable gain when the stock is sold.

-&emsp;&emsp;&emsp;Example: If a company pays a dividend and a user reinvest it in more shares of the stock, the cost basis of the user's investment in that stock will be adjusted upwards to reflect the additional shares bought with the dividend income.
+&emsp;&emsp;&emsp;Example: If a company pays a dividend and a user reinvests it in more shares of the stock, the cost basis of the user's investment in that stock will be adjusted upwards to reflect the additional shares bought with the dividend income.

 ---